Information about Cancer:

 Another preclinical study, run by the NCI (National Cancer Institute), showed that marijuana has antitumor effects.
 Specifically, the cannabinoids in marijuana have antitumor effects.
 This study indicates that the development of cells and the blood vessels that tumors need are blocked, and harmful cells are even killed.
 Colon inflammation might be prevented, reducing the risk of colon cancer, and antitumor activity took place in cases of breast cancer and colon cancer, among other things.
 Of course, these are preclinical studies only done on rats and mice, but they are certainly promising in terms of how medical marijuana may affect humans with cancer.

-Medical Research on CBD and multiple sclerosis
+Medical Research on CBD and cancer

 Of course, the part of marijuana that has these healing effects are the cannabinoids.
 This includes THC, the cannabinoid most commonly sought after for recreational use, as well as CBD, which is more often associated with medical marijuana.
 CBD, in particular, has been shown to help with a wide variety of ailments, and cancer is no exception.